The Military Edition - 2020 Special Edition

 Frequently Asked Questions

-The 50 watches in the Second Edition of the Military Edition are $5,995.
+The 50 watches in the Second Edition of the Military Edition were $5,995.

-The Second Edition of the Military Edition will be offered for sale on Veterans Day (November 11th, 2020) at 8:00 am Mountain Time.
+The Third Edition of the Military Edition will be offered for sale on Veterans Day (November 11th, 2021) at 12:00 pm Mountain Time.
 Sign up for our VIP Early Access list, and you will receive an email a few hours ahead of everyone else, giving you exclusive access to pre-order the watch.
-The First Edition sold out in under 8 hours!
+The First Edition (2019) and Second Edition (2020) sold out in under 8 hours!

 The Military Edition is 49mm in diameter and 58mm lug to lug.
 The strap is 24mm, tapered to 22mm.
 The straps have been sized to fit any wrist between 6.5 and 8.5 inches (one size fits all).